Code-the-Dream-School/python-essentials-v2/lessons/12AdvancedDataVisualizationTechniques.md

 ### **Key Features of Plotly:**
 - **Interactivity:** Hover tooltips, zooming, and panning.
 - **Customization:** Wide range of customization options for visual aesthetics and user interaction.

 ---

-## **11.3 Reflection**

-### **Differences Between Static and Interactive Visualizations:**
-- **Static Visualizations:** Easier to create and quicker to render but lack user interaction.
-- **Interactive Visualizations:** Allow users to explore data, zoom, filter, and interact, providing a deeper and more engaging analysis experience.

-### **Advantages of Dashboards:**
-- Real-time data exploration and updates.
-- User interaction with data (e.g., dropdowns, sliders) enables custom insights.
-- Efficient presentation of key metrics in a professional setting.

----

-# Building Interactive Apps with Streamlit
+# 11.3 Building Interactive Apps with Streamlit

-This portion of the lesson supports the optional assignment on Streamlit.
-For the capstone final project, you can use Streamlit.
+This portion of the lesson supports the assignment on Streamlit.
+For the capstone final project, you will use Streamlit.

 ## Lesson Overview